bmeurant/technical-docs/software-architecture/design-patterns/posa.md

 * **Applicability**: This pattern is fundamental to real-time data streams, notification systems, and [[microservices]] that communicate via events.
 * **Limitations and Challenges**: The reliability of message delivery can be a challenge.
 The system's complexity increases if message ordering or guaranteed delivery is required.
 * **Relationship with Other Patterns**:
-    * The Publisher-Subscriber pattern is a more scalable and decoupled version of the [[gof|Observer pattern]] from the GoF book.
+    * The Publisher-Subscriber pattern is a more scalable and decoupled version of the [[gof#observer|Observer pattern]] from the GoF book.
     * It is the foundation of **[[event-driven|event-driven architectures]]** and is often implemented using a **[[message-queue|Message Queue]]** or a **[[broker|Broker]]**.
     * In **[[microservices]]**, this pattern is the primary way services communicate asynchronously.